Azure/c-util/devdoc/tqueue_requirements.md

   - **SRS_TQUEUE_01_034: [** `TQUEUE_POP(T)` shall set the state to `NOT_USED` by using `interlocked_exchange`, succeed and return `TQUEUE_POP_OK`. **]**

+`TQUEUE_POP(T)` shall release in shared mode the lock used to guard the growing of the queue.

 ### TQUEUE_GET_VOLATILE_COUNT(T)
 ```c